MichaIng/DietPi-Docs/docs/dietpi_tools.md

 - Customization which **files and directories** are **included** and **excluded**
 - Activation of **automatic daily backups**
 - Setting of an **amount of backups to be kept**
-  Backups are rotated automatically and if the maximum amount has been reached, the oldest backup is used as basis for the incremental new backup sync

 From the console, run the following command: